 Cal State University East Bay installs for Torres Martinez Tribe GRID 2017

-“Solar Spring Break gives students who are passionate about renewable the chance to see solar in action building more resilient communities,” said GRID Alternatives CEO and co-founder Erica Mackie, “We’re helping shape the climate leadership oftomorrow.”
+“Solar Spring Break gives students who are passionate about renewable energy the chance to see solar in action building more resilient communities,” said GRID Alternatives CEO and co-founder Erica Mackie, “We’re helping shape the climate leadership oftomorrow.”

 Solar Spring Break has grown from six schools and teams in 2014 to 19 schools represented through 18 teams in 2018.
-This year’s program includes teams from Arizona State University, Coastal Carolina University, Duke University, Fort Lewis College, Illinois State University, Massachusetts Institute of , Michigan State University, North Carolina State University, Northeastern University, University of California – Berkeley (two teams), (two teams), University of North Carolina – Chapel Hill, UNC-CH Presbyterian Campus Ministry, and Villanova University.
+This year’s program includes teams from Arizona State University, Coastal Carolina University, Duke University, Fort Lewis College, Illinois State University, Massachusetts Institute of , Michigan State University, North Carolina State University, Northeastern University, University of – Berkeley (two teams), University of Michigan (two teams), University of North Carolina – Chapel Hill, UNC-CH Presbyterian Campus Ministry, and Villanova University.
 It also includes an Intercollegiate Team with students from colleges and universities in five different states, and a team from Washington Vet Corps, an AmeriCorps program that helps veterans and their families in Washington State transition from military to civilian life through higher education and training.

 “Solar Spring Break gave me the opportunity to step out of my comfort zone and work with others for a common cause,” said Chad Kibbe, an undergraduate at North Carolina State University who participated in 2017.
 “It gave me a new perspective on low income communities and non profit companies.
 Solar Spring Break has been the best spring break I have ever had.”